aureole999/echonet_lite_hass/README.md

 ### Note
 Only implement and test for my own devices:
-- Toshiba Climate
+- Toshiba HVAC
-- Panasonic Enefarm (エネファーム) with floor heater
+- Panasonic fuel cell Ene-farm (エネファーム) with Tokyo gas floor heater
 - AIPHONE doorbell

 Other brands HVAC system or devices might be work with this component.